 A well executed idea with a simple and effective use of CGI resulting in great characterisation in a series of hilarious visual gags.

-PLAN INTERNATIONAL ‘I’LL TAKE IT FROM HERE’ by SHONA HAMILTON, MARY MATHESON AND RAJ YAGNIK
+Special Mention: PLAN INTERNATIONAL, ‘I’LL TAKE IT FROM HERE’, by SHONA HAMILTON, MARY MATHESON AND RAJ YAGNIK

 Simple but powerful use of animation techniques and community involvement to communicate an important message.

 Best Film for Children

 Winner: Room on the Broom by Max Lang and Jan Lachauer

 Perfect on so many levels – the rhythm, the spirit, the characterisation and technically excellent.
 A wonderful story – it was a joy to watch!